tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays system load.

+By default, opens `gnome-system-monitor` on left mouse click.

+Requirements:
+    * gnome-system-monitor for default mouse click action

 Parameters:
     * load.warning : Warning threshold for the one-minute load average (defaults to 70% of the number of CPUs)
     * load.critical: Critical threshold for the one-minute load average (defaults to 80% of the number of CPUs)